senzing-garage/knowledge-base/HOWTO/add-docker-images-to-private-registry.md

-# Add docker images to private registry
+# How to add docker images to private registry

 ## Prerequisites